UPDATE 1-Cricket-Herath the hero as Sri Lanka beat England

 Rangana Herath claimed a career-best match haul of 12 wickets to

-propel Sri Lanka to a 75-run victory in the first test on
+bowl Sri Lanka to a 75-run victory in the first test on Thursday

 The world's top-ranked side, beaten 3-0 by Pakistan in their